MC4004 - Principles and Practice in Marketing (2020/21)

 |Total study hours||300|

-This module provides an introduction to the study of the marketing and communications.
-It outlines the fundamental principles, concepts and techniques, which are essential to understanding marketing as a philosophy of business in different environments.
-It provides students with the opportunity to explore contemporary marketing theories and approaches and the body of knowledge required for marketing decision making based on the application of the marketing mix.
+The module introduces students to the study of marketing and communications.
+It outlines the fundamental principles, concepts and techniques, which are essential to understanding marketing in the 21st century as a philosophy of business in different environments.
+It provides students with the opportunity to explore contemporary marketing theories and approaches and the body of knowledge required for marketing decision-making based on the application of the marketing mix.

 Prior learning requirements

--Product mix – anatomy of product, branding, product management and new product development, product life cycle
+Product & Service mix – anatomy of product, branding, product management, innovation and new product development, product life cycle; Pricing mix - context and concepts, pricing strategies.

-The module will be delivered over a 30 week period and consists of 1.5 hours lectures and 1.5 hours seminar each week.
-Exceptions to these is week 7 which is designated activity week and weeks 28 and 29, which will be used for examination preparation and support.
-Exams will take place in week 30.
+The module will be delivered over a 30-week period and consists of 2 hours lectures and 1 hour seminar each week, including weeks 27 and 28, which will be used for examination preparation and support.
+Exams will take place at the end of academic year during timetabled exam period.
 The weekly lectures will focus on key theories, concepts, models and frameworks of the principles of marketing and their application to real life situations in the context of European/UK and Global environments.

 The seminars will focus on discussions, debates, questions and answer sessions to build on the topics covered in the lectures.
 The emphasis will be on group activities and preparation for, case study analysis and the development of individual and group communications and presentational skills.
 Students will be required to gather and evaluate information from various sources and relate contemporary issues to their knowledge of the marketing and communications disciplines and professions.

-1. Demonstrate an awareness of marketing and communications definitions, theories, concepts and tools in so far as they affect business organisations
+1. Demonstrate awareness and knowledge of marketing and communications definitions, theories, concepts and tools as far as they apply to and affect business and all types of organisations through an unseen exam.

-2. Demonstrate the ability to seek, handle and interpret key economic, social, cultural, technological, political, environmental and behavioural data which underpin marketing and communications practices in a variety of organisations.
+2. Develop the ability to seek, handle and interpret key economic, social, cultural, technological, political, environmental and behavioural data which underpin marketing and communications practices in a variety of organisations.

-3. Comprehend and know how to apply the key elements of the marketing system known as the marketing mix to products and services
+3. Know how to apply the key elements of the marketing system known as the marketing mix to products and services and develop a conceptual and analytical approach to dealing with marketing and communications problems as they arise within the organisation

-Learning reflection in the form a 500-700 words account of student’s learning in the first 6 weeks of taking the module.
-This task due in week 7 should include students experience on their course, the feedback they have received in their module and their own reflection on formative feedback.
-This weighs 20% of module marks
+Assessment component 1 (weighting 20%) Learning outcome assessed (LO4) Learning reflection in the form a 500-700 words account of student’s learning in the first 6 weeks of taking the module.
+This task due in week 7 should include students experience on their module/course, the feedback they have received in their module and their own skills reflection on formative feedback.

 Group presentation and written report

-This exam will comprise a choice of essay type questions in an unseen examination.
+Unseen exam is a 2 hour individual examination that will take place during timetabled end of year exam period.
+This exam will comprise a mix of multiple choice questions and a choice of essay type questions in an unseen examination.
 Students will be required to show and apply their knowledge of general definitions, theories, concepts, and tools related to marketing that were covered in the course of the module.
-This will be a 2hours examination that will take place in week 30 and weighs 50% of the module marks.
-This assessment component is the last item of assessment and the learning outcomes tested for this assessment component are 1-5.

-Jobber D., Ellis-Chadwick, F., (2013) Principles and Practices of Marketing, 7th edition McGraw Hill
+Jobber D., Ellis-Chadwick, F., (2019) Principles and Practices of Marketing, 9th edition McGraw Hill (Available as an E-book).

 European Journal of Marketing